QualITAWG/qualitawg.github.io/1-Program.md

 # Talks

-## Invited speakers: Masetto, Cavallini, Melillo, Gualtiero (NTTData)
+## Invited speakers: Masetto, Cavallini, Melillo, Gualtiero (NTT Data and Sky Italia)

 **Title:**
 Do you have the X Factor on performance tuning?